cad605/CS-GY-9163-Application-Security-Assignment-2/GiftcardSite/HW2_Instructions.md

 should be **private**, and you should add the instructor/TA's GitHub account as a contributor to give them access for grading.

-For this section, your instructor is: Kevin Gallagher, GitHub ID `deanchristakos`.
+For this section, your instructor is: Dean Christakos, GitHub ID `deanchristakos`.

 The repository should contain: